One of the most striking of the striped succulent plants, Haworthia attenuata or Zebra Haworthia can be a little confusing.

 Outdoors water every 2 weeks in dry weather, Indoors water every 3 – 4 weeks when in active growth, from spring through summer.
 Always wait until the soil begins to dry a little before watering.

 Overwatering and cold drafts will cause problems.

 Fertilise in spring with a 50% strength application of a liquid fertiliser.

 Generally reaching around 20 cm in height (8 inches) often shorter indoors.
 The plant is regarded as being non toxic to both cats and dogs.

-- Position : Part shade
+- Position : Part shade or filtered light.